Women, Hormones and the Ultra Long Run

 Numbers that protect the long day

 These are starting points, not prescriptions.
-Bigger bodies, harder courses, hotter days will all push the numbers up.
+Bigger bodies, harder courses and hotter days will all push the numbers up.
 Use them as a floor, then adjust to what your gut and energy tell you.

 Pre run